Anti-Soviet resistance by the Ukrainian Insurgent Army: Elimination of "Klim Savur"

-On January 26, 1945, 22 km southeast of Kamen-Kashirsky, near the village of Yaino, the 9th Rifle Company of the 169th NKVD Regiment encountered a UPA detachment.
+On 26 January 1945, 22 km southeast of Kamen-Kashirsky, near the village of Yaino, the 9th Rifle Company of the 169th NKVD Regiment encountered a UPA detachment.
 Seventeen guerrillas were killed in the battle.
-The Soviets, according to their own data, lost only one person (a deputy company commander).issue 38699, op.
+According to their own data, the Soviets lost only one person (a deputy company commander);issue 38699, op.
 1, vol. 17, p.
-386 However, Soviet success was determined by comparing mutual losses.
-During the firefight, NKVD officers detained in Volyn one of the top commanders of the UPA, Yuri Stelmashchuk - "Red" (commander of the "Tours"), who was ill with typhus.
+386 however, Soviet success was determined by comparing mutual losses.
+During the firefight, NKVD officers detained in Volyn one of the top commanders of the UPA, Yuri Stelmashchuk – "Red" (commander of the "Tours"), who was ill with typhus.

 The details of the interrogation he underwent are likely to remain secret forever.
-The fact is that Stelmashchuk on February 8, 1945, in the presence of Deputy People's Commissar of the USSR General Tymofiy Strokach revealed, among other things, that on November 30, 1944, he met with UPA Commander in Volyn Dmytro Klyachkivsky (Klim Savur) near the Orzhivsky hamlet.
-As Stelmashchuk admitted, on January 30, 1944, they had another meeting with Savur.
+The fact is that Stelmashchuk on 8 February 1945, in the presence of Deputy People's Commissar of the Soviet General Tymofiy Strokach revealed, among other things, that on 30 November 1944 he met with UPA Commander in Volyn Dmytro Klyachkivsky (Klim Savur) near the Orzhivsky hamlet.
+As Stelmashchuk admitted, on 30 January 1944 they had another meeting with Savur.
 According to Stelmashchuk, Klyachkivsky hid in the woods during the day and in the homes of insurgent sympathizers at night.
 As a rule the "special purpose unit" under the command of Vasily Pavlonyuk (Uzbek) was located undercover one to 1.5 km away.
 He also described the house where Savur was hiding.

-On February 10, 1945, a large NKVD unit transferred to the area in the center of the villages of Orzhiv, Grabiv, Pokosy, Susk, and Brovniki, consisting of the 20th and 24th brigades of the NKVD internal troops.
+On 10 February 1945, a large NKVD unit transferred to the area in the centre of the villages of Orzhiv, Grabiv, Pokosy, Susk, and Brovniki, consisting of the 20th and 24th brigades of the NKVD internal troops.
 On the first day, Soviet troops discovered and liquidated the Uzbek detachment of Klim Savur's guard.
-Twenty-two guerrillas were killed, but the commander of the UPA-North could not be found.
+Twenty-two guerrillas were killed but the commander of the UPA-North could not be found.

-On February 12, 1945, an operative-military group of the Klevan Regional Department of the NKDB and the 233rd Separate Battalion of the NKVD under the command of Senior Lieutenant Khabibulin, clearing the forest near the Orzhiv farms in the Klevan district of Rivne region, found three UPA soldiers.
+On 12 February 1945, an operative-military group of the Klevan Regional Department of the NKDB and the 233rd Separate Battalion of the NKVD under the command of Senior Lieutenant Khabibulin, clearing the forest near the Orzhiv farms in the Klevan district of Rivne region, found three UPA soldiers.
 They refused to surrender and opened fire, and then fled into the woods.
 During the pursuit, all were destroyed.
 Klyachkivsky was mortally wounded by Sergeant Baronov and Corporal Sokolov.
 Soviet troops lost one killed.
 Three submachine guns, two pistols, a revolver and the Order of the Red Banner were found among the killed partisans.
 Only Klyachkivsky's body was identified.
 During the operation, 42 "bandits" and 100 people who refused to enlist in the Soviet Army were killed or arrested.